myerabati/meghanayerabati.github.io/projects/_posts/2019-05-26-Derivative-Analytics-with-Python.md

 ---
 layout: post
-title: "Derivative Analytics with Python by Yves Hilpisch"
+title: "Derivative Analytics with Python"
 description: All results are based on the above book by Yves Hilpisch
 total_time: "5 min"
 ---